MAKING EDUCATION AFFORDABLE

 EdAid completes verification and affordability checks before enrolling the student in a deferred payment plan.
 Payments don’t start until after graduation.

-Graduates pay their tuition fees via income-contingent payments, meaning a graduate only pays when they are earning.
+Repayment is income-based, meaning a graduate only pays when they are earning.
 While repayment may be linked to inflation, there’s zero interest.

 Who is behind EdAid?